giusguerrini/xwterm/README.md

 	</script>

-A simple but more interesting example is in "example/jsconsole.html".
+A simple but more interesting example is in `example/jsconsole.html`.
-Also, you can study "xwterm.js" itself, where HTTP and WebSocket driver are defined (AnsiTermHttpDriver and AnsiTermWeSocketDriver respectively).
+Also, you can study `xwterm.js` itself, where HTTP and WebSocket driver are defined (`AnsiTermHttpDriver` and `AnsiTermWeSocketDriver` respectively).

 ## Sample server
-For testing purposes, you can find a minimal terminal server written in Python3 in the "example" folder.
+For testing purposes, you can find a minimal terminal server written in Python3 in the `example` folder.

-**Do not use the example as if it were a real terminal server**; it is meant only to familiarize with the AnsiTerm class and ease its development.
+**Do not use the example as if it were a real terminal server**; it is meant only to familiarize yourself with the AnsiTerm class and ease its development.

 The server implements both HTTP and WebSocket services on TCP port 8000 and 8001 respectively.
-By default, the server accepts local connections only, but ports and listen address can be changed by command line options.
+By default, the server accepts local connections only, but ports and listen addresses can be changed by command line options.
 In particular:

-- **--bind** *IP address* : set the IP address mask by which the services are exposed.
-Default is 127.0.0.1.
+- **--bind** *IP address* : Set the IP address mask by which the services are exposed.
+Default is `127.0.0.1`.
-- **--http** *TCP port* : set the TCP port used by HTTP service.
-Default is 8000.
+- **--http** *TCP port* : Set the TCP port used by HTTP service.
+Default is `8000`.
-- **--ws** *TCP port* : set the TCP port used by WebSocket service.
-Default is 8001.
+- **--ws** *TCP port* : Set the TCP port used by WebSocket service.
+Default is `8001`.
-- **--no-http** : disable the HTTP service.
+- **--no-http** : Disable the HTTP service.
-- **--no-websocket** : disable the WebSocket service.
+- **--no-websocket** : Disable the WebSocket service.

-To start the server go to the "example" folder and launch "./miniserver.py" (on Linux), or "python miniserver.py" on Windows 10.
-HTTP service URL is http://127.0.0.1:8000, WebSocket endpoint is ws://127.0.0.1:8001.
+To start the server go to the `example` folder and launch `./miniserver.py` (on Linux), or `python miniserver.py` (on Windows 10).
+The HTTP service URL is `http://127.0.0.1:8000`, the WebSocket endpoint is `ws://127.0.0.1:8001`.

 The server has been tested on Linux and Windows 10 only.
-On Linux, a virtual terminal (pty) and a shell (bash) are created for each session.
-On Windows 10, ConPTY subsystem is used to host a command interpreter (cmd.exe) for each session.
+On Linux, a virtual terminal (pty) and a shell (`bash`) are created for each session.
+On Windows 10, the ConPTY subsystem is used to host a command interpreter (`cmd.exe`) for each session.
 Here are the server dependencies:

-- python >= 3.12
+- Python >= 3.12
-- aiohttp (pip install aiohttp)
+- aiohttp (`pip install aiohttp`)
-- websockets (pip install websockets)
+- websockets (`pip install websockets`)

-Since the server has been written for testing an debugging purposes, security and resource control have been neglected.
+Since the server has been written for testing and debugging purposes, security and resource control have been neglected.
 Also, there are some known bugs:

 - aiohttp has a known issue [aiohttp-issue-6978](https://github.com/aio-libs/aiohttp/issues/6978).